Kulick History, Family Crest & Coats of Arms

 The surname Kulick was first found in Yorkshire at Kilnwick (or Kilnwick-on-the-Wolds), a village and parish in the Yorkshire Wolds.
 "Many provincial dialects drop the final N of Kiln; and the W in the termination, as in War(w)ick, Nor(w)ich."

-Important Dates for the Kulick family
+Early History of the Kulick family

 This web page shows only a small excerpt of our Kulick research.
 Another 86 words (6 lines of text) are included under the topic Early Kulick History in all our PDF Extended History products and printed products wherever possible.